William A. Chanler: Journey with Ludwig von Höhnel, 1892–1894

 Between 1892 and 1894 he explored the territory in the vicinity of Mount Kenya with George Galvin and Ludwig von Höhnel, a lieutenant in the Austro-Hungarian Navy.
 Departing from Mkunumbi on September 18, 1892, they proceeded inland from the coast, mapping the Guasso Nyiro River, the Lorian Swamp, the Tana River, Lake Rudolph and then Lake Stefanie.
 They were the first westerners to come into contact with the Bantu Tigania and Igembe Meru in this region (Carl Peters had passed to the south in 1889).
 On January 30, 1893, they were attacked by some 200 warriors of the Wamsara (a subgroup of the Meru), who retreated after killing three porters.

 In early February the expedition was stranded in what is now the Meru North District of Kenya because of the death of all of its 165 pack animals (probably due to trypanosomiasis) and the desertion of many of the 160 porters.
 On August 24, 1893, von Höhnel was gored by a rhinoceros in the groin and lower abdomen and was forced to return to Austria.
 Chanler himself came close to death from malaria before he finally succeeded in reaching Mombasa in February 1894.
 Out of about five hundred photos taken during the journey, 155 photographs taken by von Höhnel have survived.

 As part of the scientific contribution of the journey, Chanler collected numerous specimens of plants, animals and insects, including several new species of butterflies (Charaxes chanleri, Planema chanleri, Ypthima chanleri, and Cypholoba chanleri) and a small crocodile.
 Many of the African animals in the American Museum of Natural History were donated by him after being collected on this expedition.
 Chanler's Falls on the Ewaso Ng'iro River and Chanler's Mountain Reedbuck (Redunca fulvorufula chanleri) were named for him.
 In 1896, Chanler published the first ethnographic description of the Cushitic Rendille, a community he would describe as "the most original and interesting of all the strange and different peoples met in East Africa".

 In the course of his African explorations Chanler became fluent in the Swahili language.

 Although von Höhnel and Chanler remained lifelong friends, von Höhnel considered Chanler to be reckless:

-It did not take me long to find out what an enterprising, high-spirited American Mr. Chanler was, and I realized that on this expedition I would have to be the mother of wisdom.
-Later on it was indeed a sight to watch my young traveling companion running risks that were not always commensurate with the object to be achieved.
-He often needed to be cautioned.

-During this expedition, Chanler and von Höhnel explored over 2500 mi2 of previously unmapped territory, fixed the exact position of Mount Kenya, discovered the Nyambeni hills, Chanler's Falls, and the Lorian Swamp, and mapped the course of the Ewaso Ng'iro River.
+During this expedition, Chanler and von Höhnel explored over 2500 mi2 of previously unmapped territory, fixed the exact position of Mount Kenya.
+He was the first White man to view the Nyambeni hills, Chanler's Falls, and the Lorian Swamp, and mapped the course of the Ewaso Ng'iro River.
 Five specimens donated to the Smithsonian were previously unknown species, including two species of butterflies, two species of reptiles, and Chanler's Mountain Reedbuck.